paandahl/react-native-filesystem/README.md

 *Why yet another file system library?*

-I simply couldn't find one that satisified my basic needs for simplicity.
+I simply couldn't find one that satisfied my basic needs for simplicity.

 *Why not use the built-in AsyncStorage?*